Ankur-Dhall/hm19_Enigma/README.md

 Project Idea: Waste management

 A machine learning based project to predict whether a garbage item is bidegradable or non-biodegradable.

-We used locally trained our Artificial Neural Network and SVM.
+We trained our own Artificial Neural Network and SVM.

-We also used pre-trained models, VGG16 and ResNet, which were trained on ImageNet data.
+We also used pre-trained models, VGG16 and ResNet, available in Keras which won ImageNet competitions in 2013 and 2015 respectively.

+Accuracy:
+  SVM=~71%
+  VGG16=~75%